 When your child is protesting falling asleep unassisted, I would urge you to pick a certain number of minutes for a check-in interval and stick to it.
 This process is then repeated overnight and for naps.

-It appears most babies do best with check-in intervals of at least 10 minutes apart in length, but if you feel the need to check in more often, do so.
+It appears most babies do best with check-in intervals of at least 10 minutes apart in length.
+However, if you feel the need to check in more often, do so.

 I have two cautions: